-In 2026, more pilgrims are becoming aware of the importance of food on the Camino, with an increasing focus on local, sustainable, and energy-boosting meals, including clearly labelled vegetarian and vegan options, greater allergy awareness, and more use of locally sourced ingredients.
+In 2026, more and more pilgrims are becoming aware of the importance of food on the Camino, with an increasing focus on local, sustainable, and energy-boosting meals.
+This includes clearly labelled vegetarian and vegan options, greater allergy awareness, and increased use of locally sourced ingredients.

 Discover food on the Camino de Santiago

-1. The most important meal of the day
+1. The most important meal of the day: breakfast

 We know that skipping breakfast is not ideal in everyday life, but on the Camino it simply doesn’t work.
-You make a considerable physical effort every day, and it is essential to get enough energy.
+You make a considerable physical effort every day, and it is essential to fuel your body properly.
 Without breakfast, or with a poor breakfast, there is a greater chance that you will run out of energy before the end of the stage.

-Most accommodations on the Camino de Santiago are aware of this and give breakfast the value it deserves.
-For this reason, hostels as well as guesthouses, inns, and hotels usually offer a good breakfast.
-Generally, this means that you can choose from different ingredients suitable for food Camino de Santiago.
+Most accommodations on the Camino de Santiago are aware of this and give breakfast the attention it deserves.
+For this reason, hostels, guesthouses, inns, and hotels usually offer a good breakfast.
+In general, this means you can choose from different ingredients suitable for food on the Camino de Santiago.

 Always ask the night before what time breakfast starts, so you can be sure to eat before beginning the stage.
 Usually, breakfast is not served before 7:30 am, which can be a challenge if you want to start walking very early.
 Keep in mind that meal times in Spain are slightly different: breakfast, lunch, and dinner are generally later than many people are used to.